pbakota/csharp-realtime-board/README.md

 Copy the *.tgz files from ${project.root}/releases folder into the docker folder before you start the container.

 The "docker" folder also contains a GNU Makefile for easier maintenance.
-There are couple of targets:
+There are a couple of targets:

 1. `$ make start` = To start the application with docker compose
 1. `$ make stop` = To stop the docker container